AnanyaUp/product-analytics-user-retention-platform/README.md

 The project analyzes customer behavior, conversion funnels, retention trends, customer segments, and churn prediction using an e-commerce dataset.

 ---
+## Dataset

+This project uses the Ecommerce Behavior Dataset from a multi-category online store.

+* Original Dataset Size: ~9 GB
+* Source: Kaggle Ecommerce Behavior Dataset
+* Total Events Analyzed: 675,000+
+* Event Types: View, Cart, Purchase

+Due to GitHub storage limitations, the raw and processed datasets are not included in this repository.

+The complete analytics pipeline, SQL scripts, notebooks, machine learning models, and Power BI dashboards are provided so the analysis can be reproduced using the original dataset.

 ## Tech Stack